What is a P2P network?

-P2P Network is an infrastructure or technology in which two or more computers connected in order to share resources.
+P2P Network is an infrastructure or technology in which two or more computers are connected in order to share resources.
 An independent network system that does not require a system administrator for managing the network.
 This type of network is based on Peer-to-Peer architecture.
 Peer-to-peer (P2P) architecture is mostly implemented over the computer network architecture because in this system every workstation and other nodes have equal abilities and responsibilities as well.

 Peer-to-peer architecture is designed using a software program where every piece of the program performs their all instructions as both client and server along with similar responsibilities and capabilities.
 In other words, every peer plays the role of both client and server.

 There are 3 methods for establishing connectivity through a P2P network.
 Firstly, we can use a basic method i.e., to connect USB to make connections b/w two peers.
 Either using copper wires to make connections.
 Implementing Protocols that help to control all connections between terminals of an intranet.